-- 1. Written pretest - 2.Oral examination (see the Topic list) - a) Identification of structures on 1 digitized tissue slide - b) 1 topic from the Microscopy of the CNS (i.e., Neuroanatomy) - c) Furtherquestion(s)/slides with relevance to the unsuccessful tests taken during the semester (, see above)
+- 1. Written pretest (moodle, unless exempted) - 2.
+Oral examination (see the Topic list) - a) Identification of structures on 1 digitized tissue slide - b) 1 topic from the Microscopy of the CNS (i.e., Neuroanatomy) - c) A further question from the topics of CNS tests whose cumulative score is less than 15 points collected from the test during weeks 6-7-8 (see above)